Funding your Studies

 Living costs: the 2020/21 estimated living costs for a graduate student at Oxford can be found on the University living costs pages.

 While you don’t necessarily have to select Nuffield as your first choice of College; as decisions about admission at Nuffield are effectively funding decisions, the College works closely with the relevant Departments and Faculties to shortlist the most competitive applicants in accordance with the selection criteria relevant for each course.
-However, selecting Nuffield will ensure that, should you be given a departmental offer, your application will be considered by Nuffield College.
+However, selecting Nuffield will ensure that, should you be given a departmental offer, your application will be sent to Nuffield College for consideration.

 Please see the Oxford University application guide for details.